I am an Assistant Professor of Computer Science at William & Mary.

 2. Verification-guided code refactoring and comprehension: leveraging code verification techniques to guide automated code refactoring and reduce code comprehension effort

-3. Informed decision making for software change: process and manage code change decisions documented in software artifacts/repositories to assist developers in producing software that is less faulty, higher quality, and easier to maintain
+3. Informed decision making for software change: processing and managing code change decisions documented in software artifacts/repositories to assist developers in producing software that is less faulty, higher quality, and easier to maintain

 4. Software licensing and supply chain management: automating and managing the software supply chain (emphasis on licensing and software evolution)